Energy company reviews

 Below, we highlight more details about Robin Hood Energy’s scores from our latest survey.
 Scroll down to find out what Robin Hood Energy's customers really think of it, including how accurate and clear its bills are, and whether it offers value for money.

 Find out how Robin Hood Energy compares with other energy companies – click to see the full results of the best and worst energy companies.

 Which? verdict on Robin Hood Energy

-Pros: Highly rated by customers overall, faster than average to pick up the phone
+Pros: Faster than average to pick up the phone

 Robin Hood Energy electricity sources